Mollert/HeavyLifting/README.md

-# HeavyLifting
-Showing what I have done so far (2018)
+This site was created to showing what I have done so far (2018) .